Frequently Asked Questions

 11. Will I receive a certificate upgrade when I complete the Doctorate in School Improvement? (this information applies to GEORGIA STUDENTS ONLY)

 The Doctor of School Improvement Degree is approved by the Georgia PSC for a certificate upgrade for students who enter the program with Georgia certification in Educational Leadership, English to Speakers of Other Languages, Media Specialist, Reading, School Counseling, and/or Special Education General Curriculum.
+(It's the responsibility of the applicant/student to check the upgrade possibilities at the GAPSC Certificate Upgrade Advisor, click here)

 The following conditions/restrictions apply: